-SUPPLEMENTARY INFORMATION: A proposal to amend part 39 of the Federal Aviation Regulations (14 CFR part 39) to include an airworthiness directive (AD) that is applicable to all Boeing Model 767-300 series airplanes modified by supplemental type certificate (STC) ST00157SE was published in the Federal Register on March 29, 2001 (66 FR 17121).
-That action proposed to require modification of the electrical circuits that supply power to the in-flight entertainment (IFE) system.
+SUPPLEMENTARY INFORMATION: A proposal to amend part 39 of the Federal Aviation Regulations (14 CFR part 39) to include an airworthiness directive (AD) that is applicable to all Boeing Model 747-100 and -200 series airplanes modified by supplemental type certificate (STC)

+ST00196SE was published in the Federal Register on March 29, 2001 (66 FR 17118).
+That action proposed to require modification of the in-flight entertainment (IFE) system and revision of the Airplane Flight Manual (AFM).